 How do I stop my toddler from unbuckling chest clip?

 You should follow the same rules as you would do for kids who unbuckle their seat belt: Distraction and rewarding good behavior are excellent ways to stop your toddler from unbuckling their chest clip.
 You can purchase buckle covers too, so check in with the manufacturer of your car seat.

 If you want to know how to stop your toddler from escaping from their car seat, then the 5 tips on this page will point you in the right direction!

 Ultimately, as the driver, you are responsible for the safety of your child.
 So you don’t want anything bad to happen.

-Unfortunately, you are dealing with a toddler and rarely does common sense play a part in their decision making.
+Unfortunately, you are dealing with a toddler, and it rarely makes common sense to play a part in their decision-making.
 It is your job to keep them on the straight and narrow.